 If you have not already done so, please update your website and course content with the same video hosted on Rutgers MediaSpace and integrated in Canvas.
 Please reference these support articles:

 - Kaltura – How do I re-upload media recorded with Kaltura Capture?
 (Review the last FAQ to re-associated Kaltura Capture to Kaltura associated with Canvas/Rutgers Mediaspace.)

 - Kaltura – How to Download Your Kaltura Media File

-- Kaltura – How to Request and Edit Your Captions
+- Kaltura – How to Edit Your Captions

 - Kaltura – How do I add Kaltura content to my Canvas course?